Skip to main content

 Kompot

-A non-alcoholic fruit compote, often made with dried fruits like apricots, apples, and prunes.
-It's a refreshing drink enjoyed year-round.
+A non-alcoholic fruit compote, usually simmered from dried apricots, apples, and prunes.
+People drink it all year.

 compoteCold